shcaba/Vermilion-rockfish-OR-WA-2021-assessment/WA/write_up/_main.knit.md

 ## Data and Assessment{-}

-The stock assessment for vermilion rockfish off Oregon state was developed using the length- and age-structured model Stock Synthesis (version 3.30.16).
-No previous stock assessment for vermilion rockfish off Oregon has been conducted.
-Model structure included two fleets (commercial and recreational) and one fishery-based index of abundance.
+The stock assessment for vermilion rockfish off Washington state was developed using the length- and age-structured model Stock Synthesis (version 3.30.16).
+No previous stock assessment for vermilion rockfish off Washington has been conducted.
+Model structure included one recretaional fleet.
 Life history parameters were sex-specific (i.e., a two-sex model) with natural mortality and growth parameters estimated, along with recruitment.
-The model time domain is 1949 to 2020, with a 12 year forecast beginning in 2021.
+The model covers the years 1949 to 2020, with a 12 year forecast beginning in 2021.

 This assessment integrates data and information from multiple sources into one modeling framework.
-Specifically, the assessment uses landings data, length and conditional age-at-length composition data (using ageing error matrices to incorporate ageing imprecision) for each fishery, and one index of abundance based from the recreational fishery; fixed parameterizations of weight-at-length, maturity-at-length, and fecundity-at-length, the Beverton-Holt stock-recruitment steepness value and recruitment variability.
+Specifically, the assessment uses recreational landings data, and length and conditional age-at-length composition data (using ageing error matrices to incorporate ageing imprecision); fixed parameterizations of weight-at-length, maturity-at-length, and fecundity-at-length, the Beverton-Holt stock-recruitment steepness value and recruitment variability.
 Estimated values include initial population scale ($lnR_0$), natural mortality and growth for each sex, asymptotic selectivity and recruitment deviations.
-The base model was tuned to account for the weighting of the length and age data and index variances (which was estimated), as well as the specification of recruitment variance and recruitment bias adjustments.
-Derived quantities include the time series of spawning biomass, age and size structure, and current and projected future stock status.
+The base model was tuned to account for the weighting of the length and age data, as well as the specification of recruitment variance and recruitment bias adjustments.
+Derived quantities include the time series of spawning output, age and size structure, and current and projected future stock status.

 Uncertainty is explicitly included in this assessment through variances of all estimated parameters, while between model uncertainty is explored through sensitivity analyses such as data treatment and weighting, and model specification sensitivity to the treatment of life history parameters, selectivity, and recruitment.
 A reference model was selected that best fit the observed data while concomitantly balancing the desire to capture the central tendency across those sources of uncertainty, ensure model realism and tractability, and promote robustness to potential model misspecification.

 ## Stock Biomass{-}

 Spawning output (in millions of eggs) instead of spawning biomass is used to report the mature population scale as fecundity is nonlinearly related to the weight of the population.
-The estimated spawning output at the beginning of 2021 was 2 mt (~95 percent asymptotic intervals: -1 to 4 mt, Table \ref{tab:ssbES} and Figure \ref{fig:es-ssb}), which when compared to unfished spawning biomass (3 mt) equates to a relative stock status level of 56 percent (~95 percent asymptotic intervals: 6 to 107 percent, Figure \ref{fig:es-depl}).
-Overall, spawning output declined with the onset of increasing commercial removals in the 1960s, continued to decline with the increase in recreational catches through the 1990s, even dropping below the target relative stock size.
-Major recruitment pulses since the mid 1990s onward that are supported by each of the data sets caused a sharp increase of the population through the mid 2010s, after which another decline.
+The estimated spawning output at the beginning of 2021 was 2 mt (~95 percent asymptotic intervals: -1 to 4 mt, Table \ref{tab:ssbES} and Figure \ref{fig:es-ssb}), which when compared to unfished spawning biomass (3 mt) gives a relative stock status level of 56 percent (~95 percent asymptotic intervals: 6 to 107 percent, Figure \ref{fig:es-depl}).
+Overall, spawning output declined with the onset of increasing recreational removals in the mid-1980s, continued to decline with the increase in recreational catches through the 1990s.
+Major recruitment pulses since the late 1990s onward that are supported by each of the data sets caused a small increase of the population through the early 2010s, after which a very small decline is observed.
 Minimum relative stock sizes of 55 percent of unfished levels were seen in 2002.
-Currently the stock is estimated to be well above the management target of $SB_{25\%}$ in 2021 and has remained well above the target throughout the time series (Table \ref{tab:ssbES} and Figure \ref{fig:es-depl}).
+Currently the stock is estimated to be above the management target of $SB_{40\%}$ in 2021 and has never dropped below the target throughout the time series (Table \ref{tab:ssbES} and Figure \ref{fig:es-depl}).

 \input{tex_tables/b_SSB_ES.tex}